Support for Welfare Facilities and People with Disabilities

 Supporting the Social Independence of People with Disabilities

-Kurashiki Kako Co., Ltd. manufactures and sells automotive rubber parts, as well as anti-vibration, sound proofing, and cushioning instruments for industrial use.
-The company began efforts aiming for the social independence of people with special needs in 1983.
-Efforts continued in FY 2017, with the company actively purchasing parts to be used at Kurashiki Kako from a factory that employs many persons with severe disabilities, as well as cooperating with welfare organizations and the like.
+Kurashiki Kako manufactures and sells automotive rubber parts as well as anti-vibration, soundproofing, and cushioning instruments for industrial use.
+Since 1983, the company has been providing support for persons with special needs through various efforts aimed at promoting their social independence.
+Efforts continued in FY2020, with Kurashiki Kako actively purchasing parts to be used at its factory from a business that employs many persons with severe disabilities.

 By the numbers